Raguldesire/IITM_FINAL-PROJECT-DTM4A/README.md

 - **Data Visualization**: EDA employs visual techniques to represent the statistics graphically and present data in visualize manner.
 Visualizations consisting of histograms, box plots, scatter plots, line plots, heatmaps, and bar charts assist in identifying styles, trends, and relationships within the facts...

 **Features**:
-- Embark on a detailed analysis to understand how the different ranges of features affect weekly sales.
+- Embark on a detailed analysis to understand, how the different ranges of features affect weekly sales.
 Explore the impact of various feature ranges on sales, considering both date-wise and store-wise perspectives.
 - This examination covers features such as type, size, holiday, temperature, fuel price, CPI, unemployment, and multiple markdowns.
 The comprehensive study ensures a thorough grasp of how each feature uniquely influences the data, offering valuable insights into sales patterns...

 **Prediction**: